 Sarah teaches in the Writing Program of Harvard University’s Extension School and is at work on her next book.
 She was a Nieman Fellow, class of 2021, at Harvard and the McGraw Professor of Writing at Princeton University in 2018 as well as a visiting lecturer in the Humanities Council.
 Sarah is a faculty member of the National Critics Institute at the Eugene O’Neill Theater Center, and a co-founder and director of the Institute for Dance Advocacy and Journalism at the Kennedy Center, which trained college students in critical writing.
 A former French-American Foundation Journalism Fellow at Le Figaro in Paris, and U.S. Senate Page, Sarah attended the University of Maryland and earned her MSJ from Northwestern University.
 Her first book, THE ART OF GRACE, was a Washington Post Notable Book of 2015 and a Barnes & Noble Discover Great New Writers Award Winner.

 Sarah’s work has been featured on national radio and television, including NBC News, CNBC, The PBS NewsHour and On Point with Tom Ashbrook.
-She has spoken at South by Southwest on a panel inspired by her book and has given talks and led onstage interviews with celebrities and newsmakers for the Smithsonian, the Goethe Institut, Words on Dance, City Arts & Lectures and more.
+She has spoken at South by Southwest and the Chautauqua Institution on programs inspired by her book and has given talks and led onstage interviews with celebrities and newsmakers for the Smithsonian, the Goethe Institut, Words on Dance, City Arts & Lectures and more.
 In exploring grace and movement onstage and off, she has written about the Tour de France as art, analyzed politicians’ body language and examined Lady Gaga, Beyonce and other pop stars as cultural phenomena.
 In 2010 Sarah became the first dance critic in 35 years to win the Pulitzer Prize.